mayadata-io/culture/job-roles/test-engineer.md

 - Experience with debugging, tracing and profiling tools.
 - Professional experience with any other technologies that may be required by the expertise or specialty.
 - Proficiency in the English language, both written and verbal, sufficient for success in a remote and largely asynchronous work environment.
-- Demonstrated capacity to clearly and concisely communicate about complex technical, architectural, and/or organizational problems and propose thorough iterative solutions
+- Demonstrated capacity to clearly and concisely communicate about complex technical, architectural, and/or organizational problems and propose thorough iterative solutions.
 - Experience owning a project from concept to production, including proposal, discussion, and execution.
 Ability to work single-handed as well as in a team.
 - Ability to use MayaData Products.